LykkeBusiness/Lykke.Snow.Extensions/README.md

 # Lykke.Snow.Extensions
-The extensions methods for Lykke Snow project
+The extension methods for Lykke Snow project